vin-ni/hover-on-touch/README.md

 This is a pure Javascript Plugin for an alternative hover function on mobile devices.
 It shows secondary information on »**Taphold**« and goes to a link on »**Tap**«.

-Here's a demo for [touch devices](http://vinzenzaubry.com/demos/hoverontouch/).
-And here's a demo video for [desktops](http://vinzenzaubry.com/demos/hoverontouch/desktop).
+Here's a demo for [touch devices](http://vinzenzaubry.com/demos/hoverontouch/) a [shop demo](http://vinzenzaubry.com/demos/hoverontouch/) and here's a demo video for [desktops](http://vinzenzaubry.com/demos/hoverontouch/desktop).

 Some thoughts on what the plugin can be used for can be found on my [blog](http://vinzenzaubry.com/journal/hover-on-touch/) entry.